 - If you intend to use the exact history books in the lesson plans for weeks 20-31, check your library or purchase the following in addition to those on the required list: Pocahontas (D’Aulaire), Thomas Jefferson (Meet Famous Americans Series), Childhood of Famous Americans Series: Benjamin Franklin, Daniel Boone these are intended to be read by the child, if he can, or by you during the “Read from the booklists” time, if they’re out of reach.

-- Print out my 2014-2015 liturgical PLANNER booklet.
+- Print out my 2015-2016 liturgical PLANNER booklet or email me for the syllabi one.
 This will help you see what saints resources you need.
 Here are a few Tables of Contents by Date.
 We have a static list that we use every year.
-If you want the liturgical planner that is exclusively MODG picks, see THIS POST.

 - Read Aloud Plans/Read Alone Plans: If you want a schedule for the all the fiction reading for the year based exclusively on MODG picks or you want to know the book levels for the recommended reading practice options, see THIS POST.